Space-efficient Data Structure for Next/Previous Larger/Smaller Value Queries: Data structure on arrays with no consecutive equal elements

-Theorem~\ref{thm:cmin} implies that there exists a data structure of $\cMax{}(A)$ (composed to $\BP(\cMax{}(A))$ and $c_{max}$ with $o(n)$-bit auxiliary structures), which can answer (i) range maximum and previous larger value queries in $O(1)$ time, and (ii) range $q$-th maximum and next larger value queries for any $q \ge 1$ in $O(\log^{(\ell)}n)$ time.
+Note that the total space usage of the data structure will be considered in Section~\ref{sec:combine:nonc} (Corollary~\ref{cor:nonconsecutive}).

-\subsubsection{Combining the encoding data structures on $\cMin{}(A)$ and $\cMax{}(A)$}
+\subsection{Combining the encoding data structures on $\cMin{}(A)$ and $\cMax{}(A)$}

 We describe how to combine the data structure of Theorem~\ref{thm:cmin} on $\cMin{}(A)$ and $\cMax{}(A)$ using $3.585n+o(n)$ bits in total.
 We first briefly introduce the idea of Gawrychowski and Nicholson~\cite{DBLP:conf/icalp/GawrychowskiN15} to combine the DFUDS of $\Min{}(A)$ and $\Max{}(A)$.
 In DFUDS, any non-root node $i$ is represented as a bit array $0^{d_i}1$ where $d_i$ is the degree of $i$~\cite{DBLP:journals/algorithmica/BenoitDMRRR05}.
-The encoding of \cite{DBLP:conf/icalp/GawrychowskiN15} is composed of (i) a bit array $U[1, \dots, n]$, where $U[i]$ indicates the relevant tree of the node $i$, and (ii) a bit array $S = s_1s_2 \dots s_n$ where $s_i$ is the bit array, which omits the first $0$ from the DFUDS of the node $i$ on its relevant tree.
-To decode the DFUDS of the node $i$ in $\Min{}(A)$ or $\Max{}(A)$, first check whether the tree is the relevant tree of the node $i$ by referring to $U[i]$.
-If so, one can decode it by prepending $0$ to $s_i$.
+We refer $0^{d_i}1$ to as the DFUDS of the node $i$.
+The encoding of \cite{DBLP:conf/icalp/GawrychowskiN15} is composed of (i) a bit array $U[1, \dots, n]$, where $U[i]$ indicates which tree (either $\Min{}(A)$ or $\Max{}(A)$) has the node $i$ as an internal node, and (ii) a bit array $S = s_1s_2 \dots s_n$, where $s_i$ is the bit array obtained by omitting the first $0$ from the DFUDS of the node $i$ in the tree that $U[i]$ indicates.

+To decode the DFUDS of the node $i$ in $\Min{}(A)$ or $\Max{}(A)$, first check whether the tree has the node $i$ as an internal node by referring to $U[i]$.
+If $i$ is an internal node, one can decode it by prepending $0$ to $s_i$.
 Otherwise, the decoded sequence is simply $1$ by Lemma~\ref{lem:2dmin}(b).
 Also, Gawrychowski and Nicholson~\cite{DBLP:conf/icalp/GawrychowskiN15} showed that $U$ and $S$ take at most $3n$ bits in total.
 The following lemma shows that a similar idea can also be applied to combine $\BP{}(\cMin{}(A))$ and $\BP{}(\cMax{}(A))$ (the lemma can be proved directly from Lemma~\ref{lem:2dmin}).